AndriiHeonia/pixfinder/README.md

 ### findAll

-Search all objects in image.
+Search all objects on the image.

 <table>
     <thead>